jwzhou1/grocery-tracker/README.md

 2. **Read:**
    Users can search products by their names.
 Then a query will be executed and return matched products.

-####  3. Prices Collection (Contribution: Liyao Zhang):
+####  3. Prices Sub-Collection (Contribution: Liyao Zhang):
-This is a top-level collection.
-Each document in the Prices collection represents a single price entry.
+This is a sub collection in Products Collection.
+Each document in the Prices sub-collection represents a single price entry.
 It has these fields:

 -   "date"
 -   "price"